zriyansh/signoz.io/blog/2023-11-29-mongodb-metrics-monitoring-with-opentelemetry.md

       exporters: [otlp]
 ```

-You would need to replace `region` and `signoz-token` in the above file with the region of your choice (for Signoz Cloud) and token obtained from Signoz Cloud → Settings → Integration Settings.
+You would need to replace `region` and `signoz-token` in the above file with the region of your choice (for Signoz Cloud) and token obtained from Signoz Cloud → Settings → Ingestion Settings.

 <figure data-zoomable align='center'>
     <img src="/img/blog/common/ingestion-key-details.webp" alt="You can find ingestion details in the SigNoz dashboard"/>